maxibenner/cardboard/README.md

 **Can I sign up?**
 <br />
-No, because of the lack of a payment mechanic this project is in friends & family mode.
+Unfortunately, no. Because of the lack of a payment mechanic this project is in friends & family mode.
 If you really want to sign up, reach out to benner@fotura.co and maybe we can work something out.
 <br />
 <br />
 **Can I host my own version of Cardboard?**